• Skip to primary navigation

 Christmas Charcuterie Board

 Make a Christmas charcuterie board for your next holiday gathering.
-This appetizer tray is filled with plenty of meats and cheeses, plus your favorite seasonal flavors like cranberry sauce, candied nuts, and orange slices.
+This appetizer tray is filled with plenty of meats, cheeses, and crackers shaped into a festive Christmas tree!

 Prep Time20 minutes minutes